-The programming paradigms using logics built in ProPre uses the Curry-Howard isomorphism where a λ -term is extracted from the proof.
+An important part of the programming paradigms using logics as is done in ProPre, is the Curry-Howard isomorphism where a λ -term is extracted from the proof.
 However because of the logical framework, it is often difficult to make use of termination techniques from different areas.
-This paper showed that for the automated system ProPre, the extraction part of λ -terms can be released from the termination analysis, so that other automated termination techniques (like those of [1,2,4]) can now be included in this framework modulo distributing trees.
+The study of this paper has shown that, for the automated system ProPre, the extraction part of λ -terms can be released from the termination analysis, using the setting of ProPre, so that other automated termination techniques (like those of [1, 2, 4]) can now be included in this framework modulo distributing trees.